 - housing benefit and council tax reduction if you have more than £16,000 in total savings, stocks and shares or other capital, unless you receive guarantee pension credit.
 Any savings over £6,000 will affect the way your claim is calculated dependent on whether you are under or over pension credit age

-- housing benefit if you make mortgage payments for your home
+- housing benefit if you make mortgage payments for your home, but you can still ask the Council for help with your council tax

-Some other groups of people do not qualify for benefit such as most full-time students or asylum seekers.
+Some other groups of people don't qualify for housing benefit, such as most full-time students or asylum seekers.

 Calculate your benefit and make a claim